uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/portlet_admin/maintenance.md

 These are the fields for Maintenance Mode

-**Custom Message** - displays when a porlet is in maintenance mode
+**Custom Message** - displays when a portlet is in maintenance mode

 **Stop Immediately** - Checked by default.
-If checked, when you press Save, the portlet will immediately enter Mainenance mode.
+If checked, when you press Save, the portlet will immediately enter Maintenance mode.
 If not checked, Stop Date and Stop Time must be set

 **Stop Date** - disabled unless Stop Immediately is unchecked.
 Choose the Date from the dropdown for when Maintenance Mode will start.
 If not specified, Save will fail with an error message.